 CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS BLACK BEAR All rural residents 2 bear, no more than one may be a blue or glacier bear.
 Sept.
-1 - June 30 DEER Residents of Units 1B, 3, Meyers Chuck, Port Alexander, Port Protection, and Pt.
-Baker.
+1 - June 30 • Residents of Units 1, 2, 3, 4, 5.
 Unit 3-Mitkof, Woewodski, and Butterworth Islands-1 antlered deer Oct.
 15 - Oct.
-31 Daxei.
-Unit 3-Kupreanof Island, that portion east of the Portage Bay - Duncan Canal Portage-1 antlered deer.
+31 Unit 3-Kupreanof Island, that portion east of the Portage Bay - Duncan Canal Portage-1 antlered deer.
 Oct.
 15 - Oct.
 31 Refer to State Registration Hunt Supplement for State registration permit details.
 Unit 3 remainder-2 antlered deer Aug.
 1 - Nov.
 30 Dec.
 1 - Dec.
-31 season to be announced MOOSE Unit 3-Mitkof and Wrangell Islands- Residents of Units 1B, 2, and 3 Unit 3 remainder-All rural residents 1 antlered bull with spike-fork or 50 - inch antlers or 3 or more brow tines on either antler, or antlers with 2 brow tines on both sides by State registra- Sept.
+31 season to be announced MOOSE Unit 3-Mitkof and Wrangell Islands- Residents of Units 1B, 2, and 3 Unit 3 remainder-All rural residents 1 antlered bull with spike-fork or 50 - inch antlers or 3 or more brow tines on either antler, or antlers with 2 brow tines on both sides by State registration permit only.
+Sept.
 15 - Oct.
-15 Refer to State Registration Hunt Supplement for State registration permit details. tion permit only.
+15 Refer to State Registration Hunt Supplement for State registration permit details.